The 10-Second Summary

 - Working breeds: GSDs, Malinois, working herding breeds, bully breeds

-- Channeling drive in a dog that needs training high prey drive dogs protocols
+- Channeling drive in a dog with serious prey drive that needs structured outlets daily

 - You have confirmed flirt pole play works and want it to last